Ndoni-Nkosi/YouTube_API/README.md

 ## Insights Deep Dive

-An overview of the data is that Glory's channel was created in 2017.
-Since then there have been over 3K video uploads to date, 359 000 subscribers and over 116 million views.
-There has been a lot of egagemnt on her videos where there has been more that 4 million likes and 893k comments.</br>
+_Frankly Speaking with Glory Elijah_ (FSWG) YouTube channel was created in 2017.
+More than 3K videos have been uploaded since then with a current number of subscribers at 359k.
+The channel has over 116 million views with over 4 million likes and 893k comments.</br>

 **Views trend analysis**:
-- Since the creation of the channel in 2017 the channel views started increasing in July 2019 with views from 17 799 in June 2019 to 625 942 in July 2019.The channel made its first peak in July 2020 on the launch of Big Brother Naija Season 5.
-This was a Covid period where peoplew were encouraged to stay home (indoors)
+- Since the creation of the channel in 2017 the channel views started increasing 17 799 in June 2019 to 625 942 in July 2019.The channel made its first peak in July 2020 on the launch of Big Brother Naija Season 5.
+Views were possibly attributed by the Covid period where people were encouraged to stay indoors, so television and social media was all we had to keep ourselves busy at the time.
-- We notice a trend during BB seasons that views increase at the start and peak of the show then drop again towards the end of the show.
+- During BBN seasons the audience engage more with the channel in the first 2 months of the show (highest views in August), then views drop gradually towards the end of the show.
-- Every year from 2021 the channel views peak in August during the BBN seasons
-- Since BBN aires from July to October we see a drop in views for the remaining months of the year.
-But, from 2022 there was a shift in views when Glory started uploading videos on the relaunched BBM Season 3.
+- Since BBN aires from July to October we see a drop in views for the remaining months of each year.
+But, from 2022 there was a shift in views when Glory started uploading review videos/content on the relaunched Big Brother South Africa, otherwise known as _Big Brother Mzansi_.
-- This means that the FSWG channel gets high views in the months of Jan to April (BBM seasons) and July to October (BBN seasons)
+- This entails that the  channel performs well during BBM and BBN seasons which are from January to April and July to October respectively.

 <img width="957" height="166" alt="image" src="https://github.com/user-attachments/assets/86bcff49-998e-49a4-90e1-a12eaf042e63" />